okta/okta.github.io/_source/_posts/2019-07-17-monitoring-with-actuator.md

 }
 ```
-Add the missing ContentTraceManager method for updating the principal:
+Add the missing `ContentTraceManager` class for updating the principal:

 ```Java
 public class ContentTraceManager {